eduardstan/xai_dl_logic/REFACTORING_PLAN.md

 -   **Rationale:** Finalizes the refactoring, leaving a clean, professional, and well-documented project.
 -   **Testing:** A final check of the repository to ensure no legacy files remain.
 -   **Commit:** `chore: Remove legacy scripts and update documentation`

+## 4. Next Steps

+This plan is far more detailed and addresses the core architectural issues we've identified.
+Please review it.
+If you approve, I will delete the old plan and proceed with **Step 1.1: Create `pyproject.toml` and New Directory Structure**.